 Tell people how well you did.
 You can make an announcement during a service, or publish the results in the parish magazine, notices or on the church notice board.
-If you have a website put your results where people will easily see them.
+If you have a website put your results where people will easily see them, and this will be some good news for your social media pages.